hertogp/stitch/_readme.md

     - any lua program/filter that accepts string data or a pandoc doc
     - stitch itself for codeblocks in an externally acquired markdown doc

-where,
+Some terminology used:

 artifact
-  ~ refers to a file produced by processing a codeblock
+  ~ refers to the [`cbx`]-file or one of 3 files produced by processing a codeblock

 cbx-file
   ~ the file where a codeblock's contents is stored and marked executable